Chart Color Schemes

 The educational profile of Pascoe Vale exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high in the area, with 29.0% of residents currently enrolled in formal education.
+Educational participation is notably high in Pascoe Vale, with 29.0% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 6.5% in tertiary education, and 6.3% pursuing secondary education.
-Pascoe Vale has five schools with a combined enrollment of 2,401 students as of the latest data.
-The area's schooling conditions are typical for Australia (ICSEA: 1044), offering balanced educational opportunities.
-Educational provision is balanced with four primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education